Matvey787/Assembler/README.md

 - 100h mean offset of the code in the com file.
 - -b 16 mean 16-bit code (optionally it could be 32 or 64-bit code)
 After it you can find [*.asm file](https://github.com/Matvey787/Assembler/blob/main/TRYTOHACK/PROGFORHACK.asm) with disassembled code.
 Now you can probe it and find it's vulnerabilities.
-After the first viewing I found interesting strings:
+After the first viewing I found interesting strings: <br>
 ![asmStrings](https://github.com/Matvey787/Assembler/blob/main/imgs/asmStrs.png)
 This is what we need, this is where the comparison of two lines occures, the addresses of which are tempurary stored in `si` and `di` registers.
 And if at least one symbol